Health and Safety

 The legislation stipulates that the bed, mattress, pillows, cushions and any chairs or sofas in the lodger's area must comply, as set out in the next paragraph.
 However, this doesn't include curtains, carpets or sheets, blankets, bed covers and duvets, or anything dating from before 1950.

-If any of the above items in the lodger's room date from between 1950 and 1988, or don't have a fire safety label (and you would be surprised at the number of new furnishings that don't bear these labels) you should replace them with items bought in the UK after 1988, but provided anything bought in the UK after 1988 bears a fire safety label,, you will be covered under the Act.
+If any of the above items in the lodger's room date from between 1950 and 1988, or don't have a fire safety label (and you would be surprised at the number of new furnishings that don't bear these labels) you should replace them with items bought in the UK after 1988.
+Provided anything bought in the UK after 1988 bears a fire safety label, you will be covered under the Act.

 To ensure you're covered in the event of a claim from a lodger, take photos of the furniture, with a close up of the safety label, marked with a description of the item and where it is in the house - which you and the lodger then sign after the lodger has been shown the furnishings, or get an inventory done.

-Aside from this, resident landlords are not subject to the Repairing Obligations that landlords who let under an AST are subject to, but you are still subject to the Occupiers Liability Act 1957 which stipulates that a space you occupy and control must be as free from hazards as is reasonably possible.
+Aside from this, provided the person you rent to is a licencee (normally a lodger renting a bedroom and sharing bathroom and kitchen with the landlord), as a resident landlord you are not subject to the Repairing Obligations that landlords who let under an AST are subject to, but you are still subject to the Housing Health and Safety Rating System under the Housing Act 2004, as well as, of course, the Occupiers Liability Act 1957 which stipulates that a space you occupy and control must be as free from hazards as is reasonably possible.
 It therefore goes without saying that your property should be what "a reasonable person" would describe as safe, clean, adequately furnished, heated, ventilated and insulated.